hugo-sid/hugo-blog-awesome/README.md

     cd myblog
     git clone https://github.com/hugo-sid/hugo-blog-awesome.git themes/hugo-blog-awesome

-To preview the thmeme with example content, run the following command from the `exampleSite` directory:
+To preview the theme with example content, run the following command from the `exampleSite` directory:

     hugo server --themesDir ../..